qwolilowp/nodes-and-edges/README.md

 # N O D E S A N D E D G E S

 ## WHAT IS IT
-It is a network sequencer, a AI supported sequencer, a aleatoric-nonaleatoric sequencer, a drawing music notation or experimental notation, a midi sequencer and a audio-data sequnencer.
+It is a network sequencer, a AI supported sequencer, a aleatoric-nonaleatoric sequencer, a drawing music notation or experimental notation, a midi sequencer and a audio-data sequencer.

 The sequencing is done by arranging nodes (audio/midi/notation events) with edges between each other.
 The edges just pass the activity around and the nodes are active or not and release activity.